Diary of Sydney James Campbell, 3 March 1915 - 11 May 1915 - Part 1

 it, so much that one is merely looking

-on the outside, I could have sat for
+on the outside.
+I could have sat for

 hours in the motorcar or rickshaw.
 The

-cars xxxxx always drive too fast.
+cars though always drive too fast.
 These

 natives make wonderfully good though

-somewhat reckless Chauffeurs', Went out
+somewhat reckless Chauffeurs.
+Went out

 to Mt.
 Lavinia - a delightful drive.
 Came

-back to the Crimamon Gardens past
+back to the Cinnamon Gardens past

-the race course, the tennis courts
+the Race Course, the tennis courts

-& Club Grounds, at night dinner at
+& Club Grounds.
+At night dinner at

-search of fun, watch girls to but
+search of fun, [[?wxatch]] girls &c but

 alas! for our dreams of the gaiety

-& lasciviousness of the East, not one
+& lasciviousness of the East.
+Not a

-sign of the [[gorgeous immorality ?]] of the
+sign of the gorgeous immorality of the

 be a most sedate & law abiding city &